 To bring the result of Experiment A in line with the result of Experiment B, we relabeled the probes in Experiment A in a similar fashion as Experiment B. The same probes stayed the same.
 The change probes were relabeled into intrusion probe, or new probe, where the former was any probe that was within the boundaries around a non-target color, and the latter was any probe not within the boundaries of any non-target color.
 The boundaries were the same as the boundaries used to sample probes in Experiment B.

-After relabeling the probes, we compared mean accuracy for the three different probe types (same, intrusion, and new) and the six set sizes between experiments with a Bayesian linear model using the BayesFactor package for R with default priors and a random intercept only.
+After relabeling the probes, we compared mean accuracy for the three different probe types (same, intrusion, and new) and the six set sizes between experiments with a Bayesian linear model using the BayesFactor package for R (Morey & Rouder, 2013; R. Core Team, 2016) with default priors and a random intercept only.
 The Bayes factor suggests there was no difference between Experiments (BF01 = 1111.11).
 Therefore, the following analysis will be conducted with both experiments collapsed together.
 The Bayes factor showed evidence supporting both the main effects of set size and of probe type (BF10 = 5.92e+41 and BF10 = 3.23e+18, respectively).
 Evidence also supported the interaction between set size and probe type (BF10 = 1.59e+54).
 The statistic is summarized in Table 1, and these effects are visualized in the right panel of Figure 2.

 Model Comparison

 We fitted the Interference Model, the Slot-Averaging Model, and the Variable Precision Model to the data of each experiment after embellishing each model with the Bayesian inference rule.
 The models were implemented in Python 3.6, and the parameters were estimated with the differential evolution algorithm in SciPy (Jones, Oliphant, Peterson, & others, 2001).
 The goodness-of-fit of the models was estimated by the deviance, which is –2*log(Likelihood).
-To avoid local minima, the fitting process was repeated ten times with different starting values (automatically chosen by the differential-evolution algorithm), and the best fitting result is reported.
+The differential-evolusion is a global optimization algorithm, and the starting population was automatically chosen by the differential-evolution algorithm (Storn & Price, 1997).
 To compensate for the different number of parameters in the models, we used AIC, which penalizes models for their free parameters, to compare between models.

 As mentioned above, there is some room for interpretation in implementing the optimal Bayesian inference rule (Nosofsky & Donkin, 2016): We need to make assumptions about what level of knowledge about memory is attributed to the inference rule.
 In the IM, we were unsure if the Bayesian inference rule has knowledge of whether or not the target is in the focus of attention on a given trial.
 If the target is in the focus of attention, the target would have higher precision and resistance to non-target interference.
 Having knowledge of whether the target item is in the focus of attention or not would affect the assumed precision of retrieval κ in the decision rule.
 We therefore compared two versions of the Bayesian inference rule.
 The winning model was the inference rule with the knowledge of whether the target is in the focus of attention or not.
 The following report was based on said version.